rlnsy/mystix/README.md

 # Mystix
-Access the powerful data-processing and visualization capabilities of the python ecosystem as well as programmatic dynamic updating using a friendly syntax.
+Access the powerful data-processing and visualization capabilities of the python ecosystem using a friendly syntax.

 ## Getting Started
 1. If you haven't already, install the package: